George Washington and Benedict Arnold

 Professor James Kirby Martin explores how George Washington and Benedict Arnold, once brothers in arms, became bitter enemies by the end of the American Revolution.

 A General in the Continental Army during the Revolutionary War, Benedict Arnold served with distinction in several battles, but was passed over for promotions several times.
 Arnold was also investigated by the Continental Congress during his service and faced various accusations from opponents.
-Frustrated by the opposition he encountered, Arnold eventually defected to the British but continued to serve in the Continental Army.
-Ultimately his betrayal was discovered and Arnold fled first to Canada and eventually to England, where he spent the rest of his life.
-Arnold's name has become synonymous with treasonous behavior and he has become one of the most infamous figures in American history.
+Frustrated by the opposition he encountered, Arnold eventually started working for the British even while continuing to serve in the Continental Army.
+Ultimately his betrayal was discovered and Arnold fled to New York City, accepting a commission in the British Army.
+Arnold's name has become synonymous with treasonous behavior and is perhaps one of the most infamous figures in American history.

 Benedict Arnold was born in 1741 to a prominent Connecticut family.
 Arnold lost most of his siblings to yellow fever, calamitous events that triggered alcoholism in his father.
 As a teenager, Arnold's family faced financial hardship.
 At the age of sixteen, Arnold enlisted in a militia and served in the French and Indian War in upstate New York.
 During the 1760s, Arnold started a successful apothecary business.